dasch-swiss/dsp-das/docs/user-guide/project.md

 ## Data model

 The definition of the data model (*ontology*) is the most important step.
 The data model is indispensable for structuring your data.
-Our platform provides a tool for an easy creation of one or more project data models.
+Our platform provides a tool for the easy creation of one or more project data models.
 First, you have to know which data and resources you want to work with.
 The data model can be flexible and customizable.

 The question which you have to answer before you create your data model is **according to which criteria do you organize your data**?
 In this respect it may be useful to ask yourself: